wayland-transpositor/wprs/README.md

 ### XWayland

-XWayland support is implemented as a separate binary, `xwayland-xdg-shell`.
-The binary implements a wayland compositor (but only for the protocol features used by xwayland) and client, just like wprsd and wprsc, but in a single binary (so skipping the serialization/deserialization).
-This is the same model as [xwayland-proxy-virtwl](https://github.com/talex5/wayland-proxy-virtwl#xwayland-support), which is itself inspired by [sommelier](https://chromium.googlesource.com/chromiumos/platform2/+/main/vm_tools/sommelier/).
+XWayland support is implemented via the helper `xwayland-xdg-shell` by default.
+The helper implements a Wayland compositor (but only for the protocol features used by Xwayland) and client, just like wprsd and wprsc, but in a single binary (so skipping the serialization/deserialization).

+For deployments that prefer fewer processes, wprsd can also run the Xwayland proxy inline (without spawning `xwayland-xdg-shell`) by setting `xwayland_mode = "inline-proxy"`.

+To run the helper without letting wprsd spawn it (e.g. if you want separate process supervision), set `xwayland_mode = "external"` and start `xwayland-xdg-shell` yourself with `WAYLAND_DISPLAY` pointing at wprsd.

+The helper binary model is the same as [xwayland-proxy-virtwl](https://github.com/talex5/wayland-proxy-virtwl#xwayland-support), which is itself inspired by [sommelier](https://chromium.googlesource.com/chromiumos/platform2/+/main/vm_tools/sommelier/).